mattpt24/custom-wp-theme-template/README.txt

 * Change the name of this directory from 'custom-wp-theme' to 'project-name-custom-theme' (optional)

+* Main plugins used :
+     - Advanced Custom Fields
-* Main plugins used - ACF , All In One Migration, Header & Footer
+     - All In One Migration (Importing / Exporting)
+     - WPCode (Header & Footer Insertions)
+     - Contact Form 7 (Form Submissions)
+     - Filter Everything (Filtration)